 You've probably heard of NordVPN - the company does a lot of VPN advertising in the US and around the world.
 But this is one of those services that really walks the walk, as well as talking the talk.

 It's also pretty impressive in the speed department, too.
-While it has dropped a touch, it's still one of the fastest VPN, with consistent peaks of 730-760Mbps, soaring above those average figures.
+While it has dropped a touch, it's still one of the fastest VPN services, with consistent peaks of 730-760Mbps, soaring above those average figures.

 With servers located in 18 different US cities, including Chicago, Dallas, Washington DC, Seattle, Silicon Valley, LA, and many others, PIA also comes feature-packed across its array of excellent clients.
 With a maximum of 10 connections, too, you can simultaneously run it on your smartphone, Windows or Mac computer, Smart TV, and beyond.